DaveBenham/VenomModules/README.md

 Sets the maximum gain applied to the input signal(s).
 The range is dependent on the Range paramater.
 The default value is unity gain, regardless which range is chosen.

 ### Level CV input
 Attenuates or inverts and attenuates the gain.
 The exact behavior is dependent on the Mode parameter setting.
 Regardless what mode, 10V equals full maximum level, and 0V equals zero output.
 The effective gain for in between values is dependent on the Curve parameter and CV input.
-When in biploar mode, -10V is inverted max level.
 When in unipolar mode, the level input is clamped to a 0 to 10 volt range.

 The Level input is normaled to 10V so that unpatched level input results in the full gain specified by the Level knob.
 In this way Shaped VCA can operate as an attenuator or amplifier, without voltage control.

 ### Bias knob

-The Bias knob can add from 0 to 5 volts to the Level CV input.
+The Bias knob can add an offset ranging from -5V to 5V to the Level CV input.
 It is useful for converting a bipolar Level input to unipolar so it can be wave shaped by the Curve response.
 It is also useful for cross fading between ring modulation and amplitude modulation when the VCA Mode is set to bipolar.
+The bias is applied prior to any exponential or logorithmic shaping of the CV input.

 ### Response Curve knob
 Controls the response curve of the level CV input, with full clockwise (100%) giving an approximated logarithmic response, noon (0) a linear response, and full counterclockwise (-100%) an exponential response.
 Intermediate values cross fade between the extremes and linear.